stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: System Architecture

 \section{System Architecture}

 Here we describe the overall architecture of stratum (Figure~\ref{fig:arch}) and its key components.
 Stratum builds on skrub's \cite{skrub} operator abstractions.
-At a high level, stratum ingests batches of ML pipelines, fuses them into a unified operator DAG, applies a sequence of logical optimizations and operator lowering, and selects efficient backends for execution.
-We implement a Rust-based execution engine and various system-level optimizations such as multi-level parallelization and intermediate caching.
-While many of these techniques draw inspiration from prior research, our primary contribution lies in the principled integration of these techniques into a holistic system, which we argue is both timely and of utmost necessity.
+At a high level, stratum ingests batches of ML pipelines, fuses them into a unified operator DAG, applies logical optimizations and operator lowering, and selects efficient backends for execution.
+We implement a Rust-based execution engine along with system-level optimizations such as nested parallelism and intermediate caching.
+While many of these techniques draw inspiration from prior research, our primary contribution lies in the principled integration of these techniques into a holistic system underneath the Python ML ecosystem, which we argue is both timely and of utmost necessity.